biblenerd/awesome-bible-developer-resources/README.md

 - [Awesome Bible NLP](https://github.com/BibleNLP/awesome-bible-nlp) &mdash; A curated list of resources dedicated to Biblical Natural Language Processing (NLP).

 - [Biblical Humanities Dashboard](http://biblicalhumanities.org/dashboard/) &mdash; This dashboard lists available data resources that are important for digital biblical humanities.
-Very well organized (bluntly, the original creator of this list probably would not have made this list had he found this awesome dashboard before he started compiling this!).

 - [Hackathon.Bible](https://hackathon.bible) &mdash; A resource site with Bible texts and datasets for building apps and new innovations for Bible engagement.